Kind-sketch/rooted-hands/FIREBASE_SETUP.md

 # Firebase Setup Guide

-This document outlines the steps to properly configure Firebase for the Artistry Havens application.
+This document outlines the steps to properly configure Firebase for the Rooted Hands application.

 ## Prerequisites